Why Food Equity Matters

 Food equity means people can consistently get food that supports their health, reflects cultural preferences and comes from stable, sustainable systems.

-Strong local food systems also support community well being.
-Local farming and food production create jobs.
-They also strengthen local economies and improve food security.
+Strong local food systems also support community well-being.
+Local farming and food production create jobs, strengthen local economies and improve food security.

 When food is grown, processed and distributed closer to home, communities are more resilient and better connected.

-Through listening and engagement efforts led by the Community Health Equity Team (CHET), community partners and shared data showed how food insecurity connects with other social drivers of health, including housing stability, transportation, income and environmental sustainability.
-These connections made food equity a key focus for advancing community health equity.
+This work began with listening and engagement efforts led by the Community Health Equity Team (CHET).
+Community partners shared data showing how food insecurity connects with other social drivers of health, including housing stability, transportation, income and environmental sustainability.
+Food equity became a key focus for advancing community health equity.

 Why Food Became a Priority